 In this post, we’ll explore why pharmaceutical companies should build relationships with PAGs, how to make these partnerships mutually beneficial and jettison criticisms of lost independence.

-The way a PAG views its pharma partner is critical for the success of the relationship.
-The initial barrier is that many distrust pharma’s motives, often linking a company’s interest solely to a desire for increased profits, says John Maslowski, CEO at Fibrocell Science.
-And in many ways, PAGs are dependent on pharma for the treatment and future wellbeing of its patient members, further creating an imbalance of perceived power.
+The way a patient advocacy group views its pharma partner is critical for the success of the relationship.
+The initial barrier is that many distrust pharma’s motives, often linking a company’s interest solely to a desire for increased profits, says John Maslowski, chief commercial officer at gene therapy development company Forge Biologics.
+And in many ways, PAGs are dependent on pharma for the treatment and future well-being of its patient members, further creating an imbalance of perceived power.

 Pharma companies can work to overcome these barriers.
 Instead of being considered a necessary evil, Maslowski advises pharma companies to understand what a PAG hopes to gain from the relationship and be clear about what they hope to gain too.
 For pharma companies, this requires a better understanding of patient conditions and insights or to recruit the right type of patient.

-Conducted correctly, the relationship between pharma and PAGs is usually mutually beneficial, says Liz Lewis, chief counsel and head of patient advocacy at Takeda Pharmaceuticals.
-The pharma industry has extensive medical knowledge, resources and experience, while PAGs offer the personalised or human experience of conditions and struggles along the patient journey.
+Conducted correctly, the relationship between pharma and PAGs is usually mutually beneficial, says Liz Lewis, head of global oncology patient value at Takeda Oncology.
+The pharma industry has extensive medical knowledge, resources and experience, while PAGs offer the personalized, human experience of conditions and struggles along the patient journey.

-Another vital contribution PAGs make is their representation at government level, which can result in policy-making adhering to their input.
+Another vital contribution PAGs make is their representation at government level, which can result in policy-making adhering to their input, Lewis notes.
 The FDA sees the value in patient engagement as this helps to provide treatment that better suits the reality of people suffering with a disease.